What Does it Mean to be Spiritual?By Dr. Margaret Paul

 December 31, 2006

 Does praying or going to church make you a spiritual person?
 Not necessarily.
-In this article, learn about what it really means to be on a spiritual path.
+Learn what it really means to be on a spiritual path.

 "I'm a very spiritual person.
 I pray every day."